pvp-bot/demoparse/README.md

 Running the `parsedemo.py` on a .cohdemo file will generate a parsed .csv file of that demo with the same name as well as spit out some high level stats from that match.
 `python parsedemo.py /path/to/demofile/skywayexample.cohdemo`

 `upload_bq.py` will upload a parsed .csv file to your Google Big Query cloud account as a query table if you have it configured.
-Typically you want to run this on a merged csv file (i.e. not just a single match) so that you can view mupltiple matches from within the same Datastudio report.
+Typically you want to run this on a merged csv file (i.e. not just a single match) so that you can view multiple matches from within the same Datastudio report.
 `python upload_bq.py /path/to/demofile/skywayexample.csv`

 Instead of running the python scripts directly, I recommend running the shell script `parsefolder.sh` on an entire folder.
 Run this script by giving it an input `-i` folder and it will run the `parsedemo.py` script on every demo file in that folder, append all the .csvs to a single one, then upload the final .csv to your Big Query project under a table with the same name as your folder. e.g.